RJHarrisUK/MERNLoginAssessment/README.md

 # 4. Acknowledgements

 * QA consulting and our fantastic instructors
-* https://github.com/matt25969/node_user_login formed the base of my backend, which has been modified.
+* https://github.com/matt25969/node_user_login formed the base of my backend, which has been modified in order to fulfil the assessment requirements, hence the modified version is included in this repo.